C-Loftus/pygeoapi/notes/EDR_mappings.md

 - ~3s to block until the last catalog item query (all are done independently, but one slow query slows everything down)
 - 2s + 3s = ~5s in total to resolve the query

-The number of queries is O(N) on the number of catalog items.
+The number of queries and the length of time to resolve it is O(N) where N is the number of catalog items.
-- To generalize this, any time we want to filter on a value not included in the endpoint, our time complexity ends up being
+- To generalize this, any time we want to filter on a value not included in the endpoint, our time complexity ends up being O(1) + O(N)
-- O(1) + O(N)
+    - We have to wait for one query to the `/location` endpoint, then once that is done, we can query all the catalog items within it.
     - _(Repeat extra O(N) if we have to join at multiple layers)_